kerrypan1/brainwalk-urap/kerry/data/README.md

 # Local data layout

-This directory is intentionally excluded from Git.
+This directory is excluded from Git.

 ## Relevant folders